Hettinger Racing: Truck No. 4 history

-The team purchased the owner points from the Bret Holmes Racing No. 32 truck and renumbered it to No. 4 and it was announced that Brett Moffitt would be the driver for the truck for the last two races of the 2024 season.
+The team purchased the owner points from the Bret Holmes Racing No. 32 truck, renumbering it to the No. 4.
+It was later announced that Brett Moffitt would be the driver for the truck for the last two races of the 2024 season.
 On February 10, 2025, it was announced that Mason Maggio would drive the truck at the season-opener at Daytona.